-- Bring and use work gloves for uncrating and re-crating if a crate is in use. - Design and set up your pit station safely and use proper tools to construct any components (displays, shelves, banners, etc.) - Use ladders; don't climb on items not meant for the task, such as tables and chairs. - · Observe the ten-foot height limit for all portions of your pit station, including banners. - Small, bench-top band saws and drill presses, with appropriate guards, are allowed in team pit station.
+- Bring and use work gloves for uncrating and re-crating if a crate is in use. - Design and set up your pit station safely and use proper tools to construct any components (displays, shelves, banners, etc.) - Use ladders; don't climb on items not meant for the task, such as tables and chairs. - Observe the ten-foot height limit for all portions of your pit station, including banners. - Small, bench-top band saws and drill presses, with appropriate guards, are allowed in team pit station (this varies for (FIRST Tech Challenge depending on the venue and event)